Sanmachi Historic District 三町伝統的建造物群保存地区

 How to Get There

-Sanmachi is a 10-minute walk east of JR Takayama Station.
+Sanmachi is a 15-minute walk east of JR Takayama Station.

-The heart of Takayama is Sanmachi, the old town of preserved and restored buildings.
-During the Edo period (1603-1867), Takayama was a lively hub town bustling with craftsmen, merchants, and farmers from the surrounding area.
-Today that legacy is preserved in the three main streets and encircling districts of Sanmachi.
+The Sanmachi, Oshinmachi, and Shimoni-no-machi districts of Takayama retain the atmosphere of the Edo period (1603-1867) and are important "Preservation Districts for Groups of Traditional Buildings".
+During the Edo period, Takayama was a lively hub town bustling with craftsmen, merchants, and farmers from the surrounding area.
+Today that old-world atmosphere is preserved in the three main streets of Sanmachi, the Shimoni-no-machi district north of Sanmachi, and the Oshinmachi district.

 Soak up the atmosphere